madeagency/emotional-reaction/README.md

 - PWA Ready.
 - No scaffolding tools.
 - No Automated service worker generation, you get to write your own. - *(thanks to [serviceworker-webpack-plugin](https://github.com/oliviertassinari/serviceworker-webpack-plugin))*
+- Styled components - *(thanks to [emotion](https://github.com/emotion-js/emotion))*

 ## Getting Started

-If you haven't yet start by installing [yarn](https://yarnpkg.com/en/).

-1. Clone this repo using `git clone --depth=1 https://github.com/madeagency/reactivity.git`
+1. Clone this repo using `git clone --depth=1 https://github.com/madeagency/emotional-reaction.git`
-2. Move to the appropriate directory: `cd reactivity`.
+2. Move to the appropriate directory: `cd emotional-reaction`.
 3. Copy the `.sample.env` to `.env` and change any details as required.
-4. Run `yarn install` in order to install dependencies.
+4. Run `npm install` in order to install dependencies.
-5. Run `yarn dev` for development mode or `yarn prod` for production mode and you will see the app running at `http://localhost:[PORT_SPECIFIED_IN_.ENV]`.
+5. Run `npm run dev` for development mode or `npm run prod` for production mode and you will see the app running at `http://localhost:[PORT_SPECIFIED_IN_.ENV]`.

 ## Development suggestions